-Scotts Valley High junior Hayden Smith, No. 17, will help lead a young Falcons girls' volleyball team that will begin Santa Cruz Coast Athletic League play at Santa Cruz High on Sept.
-12 at 7pm.
-(Juan Reyes/Press Banner)
+Scotts Valley High junior Hayden Smith, No. 17, finished with a team-best nine kills for the Falcons girls' volleyball team in their non-league victory against Monterey High on Sept.
+3. (Juan Reyes/Press Banner)

 The 2024 fall season for Scotts Valley junior Hayden Smith and the Falcons girls’ volleyball team just got underway.